Pulpit of Sant' Andrea, Pistoia (Giovanni Pisano)

 The pulpit in the pieve of Sant'Andrea, Pistoia, Italy is a masterpiece by the Italian sculptor Giovanni Pisano, completed in 1301.
-It has many similarities with the groundbreaking pulpit in the Pisa Baptistery of 1260 by Giovanni's father Nicola Pisano, which was followed by the Siena Cathedral Pulpit, which Giovanni had assisted with.
+It has many similarities with the groundbreaking pulpit in the Pisa Baptistery of 1260 by Giovanni's father Nicola Pisano, which was followed by the Siena Cathedral Pulpit (1268), which Giovanni had assisted with.

 These very advanced works are often described in terms such as "proto-Renaissance", and draw on Ancient Roman sarcophagi and other influences to form a style that represents an early revival of classical sculpture, while also remaining Gothic, and drawing on sources such as French ivory carvings.
 However, Giovanni's style moved away from the strong classicism of his father's style to one more influenced by northern Gothic art.

 History

-According to an inscription running between the pulpit's arcades and parapets, it was commissioned by Canon Arnoldus (Arnoldo) and supervised by the treasurers Andrea Vitelli and Tino di Vitale.
+According to an inscription running on the cornice between the pulpit's pointed arches and parapets, it was commissioned by Canon Arnoldus (Arnoldo) and supervised by the treasurers Andrea Vitelli and Tino di Vitale.
 Vasari says the commission was given in 1297, and the inscription records its completion in 1301.
 There is no false modesty: "Giovanni carved it, who performed no empty work.
 The son of Nicola, and blessed with higher skill, Pisa gave him birth, endowed with mastery greater than any seen before".

 Giovanni was approaching the age of fifty when he began the work, and had worked on his father's projects, and possibly visited France.

 Description

-The structure is similar to the pulpit in Pisa: a hexagonal plan with seven columns (one in the middle), two of which are supported by lions and one by a stooping figure of Atlas, while the central one rests on three winged gryphons and the remaining ones on plain bases.
+The structure is similar to the pulpit in Pisa: a hexagonal plan with seven porphyry columns (one in the middle), two of which are supported by lions, one with a deer in its claws, the other a lioness with her suckling cup and a leveret at her feet.
+A third is supported by a stooping figure of Atlas, while the central column rests on three winged creatures, an eagle, a griffin and a lion.
+The remaining three stand on plain bases.
+The capitals of the columns are inventive derivations of the Corinthian order.
 The organization of the parapet's reliefs is inspired by the pulpit in Siena.

-The iconographic program is also inspired by Nicola's work, with "Allegories" in the pendentives of the arches, "Sibyls" and "Prophets standing on the capitals' tops, and the five parapets with the following scenes from the Life of Christ:
+The iconographic program is also inspired by Nicola's work, with allegorical sculptures in the pendentives of the arches, Sibyls and Prophets standing on the capitals' tops, and the five parapets with the following scenes from the Life of Christ: